bradley/MSMessaging/README.md

 GradientMessages
 ============================

-An example on how to reproduce the gradient chat bubbles as seen on Messages for iOS 7.
+A messaging UI for iOS based off the look and feel of Messages for iOS 7.

 ![Example](Example.png)